simul/simul.github.io/ref/simul/clouds/environment.md

 | void | [SetRealTime](#SetRealTime)(double rt_sec) |
 | void | [Update](#Update)() |
 | simul::sky::SkyKeyframer * | [CreateSkyKeyframer](#CreateSkyKeyframer)(simul::base::MemoryInterface m, int NumElevations, int NumDistances, float MaxFadeDistanceKm) |

+The main class that manages environment data.
+Usually, you will create a single instance of Environment, which will persist while your
+3D game or simulation world is active.

+If you use environment directly and not via TrueSkyRenderer, you must call the following each frame:

+SetRealTime(time_seconds);
+skyKeyframer->TimeStep(step_days);
+Update();

 Functions